Pseudodon shell DUB1006-fL

 The Pseudodon shell DUB1006-fL or Pseudodon DUB1006-fL is a fossil shell of the freshwater bivalve Pseudodon vondembuschianus trinilensis found at the Trinil site in Java, Indonesia.
-The shell bears a zigzag-patterned engraving supposedly made by Homo erectus, which could be the oldest known anthropogenic engraving in the world.
+The shell bears a zigzag-patterned engraving potentially made by Homo erectus, which could be the oldest known anthropogenic engraving in the world.

 Description

 The shell is a part of an assemblage of fossil freshwater mussel shells, excavated by the Dutch paleoanthropologist and geologist Eugène Dubois in the 1890s from the Pleistocene layer of the Trinil site, Java, Indonesia.
 The assemblage, including the shell DUB1006-fL, is currently kept at the Naturalis Biodiversity Center, Leiden, The Netherlands.

 Geometric engravings on the shell DUB1006-fL were discovered by biologist Josephine Joordens (then at Leiden University) and her colleagues in 2014.
 Their analysis suggests that the engravings were made by Homo erectus between 540,000 and 430,000 BP.
 The engravings were probably made on a freshly obtained shell using a shark tooth.
 It is also suggested that all the grooves were made by a single individual during a single session using the same tool.